-The volatility of consumer preferences, combined with the high level of competition and low barriers to entry in the family entertainment industry, make it difficult to maintain the success of existing products and product lines or introduce successful new products.
+The volatility of ever-evolving consumer preferences, combined with the high level of competition and low barriers to entry in the family entertainment industry, make it difficult to maintain and build upon the success of existing products and product lines or introduce successful new products.
 In addition, an inability to develop and introduce planned new products and product lines in a timely and cost-effective manner may damage our business.

-The family entertainment business is a fashion industry.
-Our success is critically dependent upon the consumer appeal of our products, principally games and toys.
-Our failure to successfully anticipate, identify and react to children's interests and the current preferences in family entertainment could significantly lower sales of our products and harm our sales and profitability.
+The family entertainment business is a fashion industry and evolves quickly.
+Our success is critically dependent upon the consumer appeal of our products.
+Our failure to successfully anticipate, identify and react to children's interests and the current preferences in family entertainment could significantly lower sales of our products and harm our business and profitability.

-A decline in the popularity of our existing products and product lines, or the failure of our new products and product lines to achieve and sustain market acceptance with retailers and consumers, could significantly lower our revenues and operating margins, which would in turn harm our profitability, business and financial condition.
-In our industry, it is important to identify and offer what are considered to be the "hot" toys and games on children's "wish lists".
-Our continued success will depend on our ability to develop, market and sell popular toys and games and license our brands for products which are sought after by both children and their parents.
-We seek to achieve and maintain market popularity for our products through the redesign and extension of our existing family entertainment properties in ways we believe will capture evolving consumer interest and imagination and remain relevant in today's world, and by developing, introducing and gaining customer interest for new family entertainment products.
-This process involves anticipating and extending successful play patterns and identifying entertainment concepts and properties that appeal to children's imaginations.
+A decline in the popularity of our existing products and product lines, or the failure of our new products and product lines to achieve and sustain interest from retailers and consumers, could significantly lower our revenues and operating margins, which would in turn harm our profitability, business and financial condition.
+In our industry, it is critical to identify and offer what are considered to be the next "hot" toys and games on children's "wish lists" and to effectively anticipate children's evolving entertainment interests.
+Our continued success will depend on our ability to develop, market and sell popular toys, games and other entertainment offerings, and license our brands for products which are sought after by both children and their parents.
+We seek to achieve and maintain market popularity for our products through the continued re-imagination, re-invigoration and extension of our existing family entertainment properties in ways we believe will capture evolving consumer interest and imagination, offer immersive brand experience and remain relevant in today's world, and by developing, introducing and gaining customer interest for new family entertainment products.
+This process involves anticipating and extending successful play patterns, offering continual product innovation and identifying entertainment concepts and properties that appeal to children's imaginations.
 However, consumer preferences with respect to family entertainment are continuously changing and are difficult to anticipate.
-Evolving consumer tastes, coupled with an ever changing pipeline of entertainment properties and products which compete for consumer interest and acceptance, creates an environment in which products can be extremely popular during a certain period in time but then rapidly be replaced in consumers' minds with other properties.
+Evolving consumer tastes, coupled with an ever changing pipeline of entertainment properties and products which compete for consumer interest and acceptance, create an environment in which some products can fail to achieve consumer acceptance, and other products can be extremely popular during a certain period in time but then rapidly be replaced in consumers' minds with other properties.
 As a result, individual family entertainment products and properties often have short consumer life cycles.

-Not only must we address rapidly changing consumer tastes and interests but we face competitors who are also constantly monitoring consumer tastes, seeking ideas which will appeal to consumers and introducing new products that compete with our products for consumer purchasing.
+Not only must we address rapidly changing consumer tastes and interests but we face competitors who are also constantly monitoring and attempting to anticipate consumer tastes, seeking ideas which will appeal to consumers and introducing new products that compete with our products for consumer purchasing.
 In addition to existing competitors, the barriers to entry for new participants in the family entertainment industry are low.
 New participants with a popular product idea or entertainment property can gain access to consumers and become a significant source of competition for our products.
 In some cases our competitors' products may achieve greater market acceptance than our products and potentially reduce demand for our products.